sustainable-processes/Impurity-Project/README.md

 To install dependencies, type the following in anaconda prompt or a compatible IDE:

-`conda env create -f environment_win.yml -n <your-env-name>` if OS is windows

-OR

 `conda env create -f environment_linux.yml -n <your-env-name>` if OS is linux/server based

-Remember to activate the environment via `conda activate <your-env-name>`
+Remember to activate the environment via `conda activate <your-env-name>`. `environment_win.yml` contains more basic packages if not on Linux which will need to be built.

 ## Viewing Results